- 0.1 What is a coca tree

 – Trinitarian: It comes from a variety obtained in the island of Trinidad by crossing the two previous species.
 It is more aromatic than the outsider and more resistant than the Creole.

 – Recent varieties: Among the most recent varieties obtained by hybridization stands out Cocoa CCN51: It is a variety obtained in Ecuador.

 It is characterized by its resistance to diseases and by the high productivity of the trees obtained that exceed in 4 times the yield of the classic varieties.

 The fruits contain a very high proportion of fat and very little peel.
 From it, you get very fine chocolates.
 Indonesia is one of the countries where this variety is most cultivated.

 The main utility of the cocoa fruit is the production of cocoa powder and cocoa fat, both used mainly for the production of chocolate.
 Two-thirds of cocoa produced in the world is used to make this product.
 However, another series of products, obtained in the process of preparation of chocolate, can be used for other purposes.

 – Cocoa powder: In addition to the production of chocolate, cocoa powder is used to flavor cookies, cakes, drinks or iced tarts.

 – Cocoa butter: cocoa butter is used by the pharmaceutical industry for the production of medicines; By the cosmetics industry, for the manufacture of beauty products, skin cleansers, face masks, etc. As well as soaps.

-From a medicinal point of view, it can be used to heal wounds, burns, rheumatism, cough, etc. (More information on chocolate properties in the listing above)
+From a medicinal point of view, it can be used to heal wounds, burns, rheumatism, cough, etc.

 – Cocoa pulp: From the cocoa pulp drinks can be made, some with alcohol.